Dezhou: History

-Sulu Royal Family
+Sulu royal family

-The King of Sulu Paduka Pahala from the first royal family on Sulu before the Hashemites went on a tribute mission to the Ming dynasty Yongle Emperor.
-He died of natural causes in China and his two sons and wife were left in the care of Hui Muslims in Dezhou, Shandong.
-The two families descended from the two sons were given the surnames An and Wen by the Ming Emperors.
-They lived through the Ming and Qing dynasties and still live in Dezhou today.
+In 1417, the pre-sultanate East King of Sulu, Paduka Pahala, sailed to China on a tribute mission to the Yongle Emperor.
+While on his way home from the mission, he died in Dezhou, and his two sons and wife were left in the care of Hui people in the city.
+The two families descended from the two sons were given the surnames An and Wen by the Ming dynasty.
+They lived through the Ming and Qing dynasties, and still live in Dezhou today.

-The Kingdom of Sulu was converted to Islam, and the Hashemite Sharif ul-Hāshim of Sulu arrived in Sulu and married a princess of the previous non-Hashemite royal family, founding the Sulu Sultanate.

-Tausug delegations from Sulu have visited Dezhou to see the descendants of the previous royal family.
+Soon after, Sharif ul-Hāshim of Sulu arrived in Sulu and married a princess of the previous non-Hashemite royal family, founding the Sulu Sultanate.
+Since then, various Tausūg delegations from Sulu have visited Dezhou to meet the descendants of the previous royal family.

 Death of Empress Xiaoxianchun

-Qianlong's first empress, Empress Xiaoxianchun, died on the 8th day of the 3rd month of the 13th year of Qianlong at the age of 37, on board a boat in Dezhou under circumstances that were not well documented by historical sources.
+While on a boat in Dezhou, on 5 April 1748, the Qianlong Emperor's first empress, Empress Xiaoxianchun, died at the age of 37.
+The circumstances of her death are not well documented by historical sources.